How to negotiate a commercial lease effectively

 Rent can be one of your biggest business expenses.
 However, many entrepreneurs do a poor job of negotiating their commercial real estate lease and wind up stuck with major hidden costs.
 If you’re not careful, that could have serious repercussions for your company’s profitability.

-“It’s surprising how many businesses sign a lease without reviewing it,” says BDC Major Accounts Manager Brett Prikker, who has financed numerous commercial real estate transactions.
+“It’s surprising how many businesses sign a lease without reviewing it,” says BDC Business Centre Manager Brett Prikker, who has financed numerous commercial real estate transactions.

 “They just sign whatever they’re given by the landlord, but leases are typically open to negotiation,” he says.